 When I first wanted to start this blog, this was one of the first dishes that came to mind.
-It makes me think of home.
-Americans with Slovak roots are very familiar with Cabbage and Noodles.
-It’s a blend of two Slovak dishes, Strapačky and Halušky.
-Because bryndza, a sheep milk cheese popular in Slovakia, was hard to find in the U.S., and green cabbage was abundant, cabbage and noodles was born.
-I can only speculate as to why the potato dumplings in Halušky were replaced by broad noodles.
+Americans with Slavic roots are very familiar with cabbage and noodles.
 To me, it is the epitome of comfort food.

 While this recipe has few ingredients, each one plays an important role, especially the salt and black pepper.
 Don’t be shy with either.
 And if you want to punch up the flavor even more, add a bit of sauerkraut before serving.

 9 oz sagne a pezzi pasta (or half of a 1.1 lb bag)